-The compare output mode (COM21:0) bits have two functions.
-The waveform generator uses the COM21:0 bits for defining the output compare (OC2) state at the next compare match.
+The Compare Output mode (COM21:0) bits have two functions.
+The Waveform Generator uses the COM21:0 bits for defining the Output Compare (OC2) state at the next compare match.
 Also, the COM21:0 bits control the OC2 pin output source.
-Figure 63 shows a simplified schematic of the logic affected by the COM21:0 bit setting.
-The I/O registers, I/O bits, and I/O pins in the figure are shown in bold.
-Only the parts of the general I/O port control registers (DDR and PORT) that are affected by the COM21:0 bits are shown.
-When referring to the OC2 state, the reference is for the internal OC2 register, not the OC2 pin.
-If a system reset occur, the OC2 register is reset to "0".
+Figure 56 shows a simplified schematic of the logic affected by the COM21:0 bit setting.
+The I/O Registers, I/O bits, and I/O pins in the figure are shown in bold.
+Only the parts of the general I/O Port Control Registers (DDR and PORT) that are affected by the COM21:0 bits are shown.
+When referring to the OC2 state, the reference is for the internal OC2 Register, not the OC2 pin.